 - Failing to review and evaluate your blog regularly.

 - Not understanding who your audience is and what they want from your blog.

-- Failure to deliver quality content that is liked by people and search engines alike.
+- Failure to deliver quality content. that is liked by people and search engines alike.

-- Not helping people to solve problems.
+- Failing to help people to solve problems.

 - Hard to read and unprofessional-looking design.

 - Poor marketing and a failure to drive traffic.

 - Trying to do too much at once.

 - Poor Search Engine Optimization.

 - Failure to continue to grow and produce new quality content consistently.